georgekwm1/AB_Product/README.md

 The updated file can be found in the '**/export**' folder where '/' is the root of where the application file ('main.exe') is located

 NB: The application is designed to only work with the 'JIREH_PRODUCT_PRICE_LIST.csv' file.
 In future revisions of the application, it will be designed to work with other files.
+Also because the the '**main.exe**' is too large, it has been compressed to several zip and rar file formats, to break down the size.